bcc-code/developer.bcc.no/guides/objectives-and-principals.md

+---
-# Guiding Principals and Objectives
+title: Guiding Principals and Objectives
+description: Checklist for BCC development projects
+---

 {:.no_toc}

 1. Table of Contents